Who Is Fueling The American Opioid Epidemic?

 The market for the drug is hardly a secret and gone are the days of ordering it in a dark alley from a shady character.
 People can go online and order the drug direct from manufacturers in foreign countries.
 They companies then arrange to smuggle the drugs through the usual smuggling methods, hidden in shipping containers and boxes, marked as other, legal, items.

 The most dangerous of the opioids in the drug fentanyl.
-Fentanyl is a synthetic form of opiates and it is 50 times more potent than heroin and 100 times stronger than morphine.
+Fentanyl is a synthetic form of opiates, and it is 50 times more potent than heroin and 100 times stronger than morphine.

 Fentanyl is the drug Prince and Paul Gray of Slipknot used, and which eventually led to their deaths.
 The Drug Enforcement Administration classified Fentanyl as a schedule II narcotic, the level of restriction given to drugs with a high probability of abuse.
 The highest restriction is schedule I, the level for drugs that have no currently accepted medical use.